Photo by Josh Sorenson on Pexels

 Fossil Fuels and Natural Gas Extraction Map API Walkthrough

-Basic, interactive 3D map to help users understand and visualize impact of oil and natural gas extraction on wildlands, water and air quality within the United States.
+Basic, interactive 3D map to help users understand and visualize impact of oil and natural gas extraction on wildlands, water and air quality within USA.
 API supports user review system for local wildlife spotting, air, and water quality.
+Extraction sites, air and water quality databases were created using EPA, US Geological Survey, and FracTracker Alliance data.
+Developed by Mohar Chatterjee and John Daciuk for Columbia's Introduction to Databases class (Luis Gravano, Fall 2020), where it won best project.

 Back-end: PostgreSQL, SQLAlchemy, Flask Python.